SwiftERM Hyper-personalisation for ecommerce email marketing

 Artificial intelligence (AI) and machine learning are the trends that everyone loves to talk about, especially for business technology tools, because they sound super sophisticated.
 What AI and machine learning really do is apply algorithms to the thousands (or millions, or billions, depending on what kind of data you’re collecting) of data points your technology collects.
 These algorithms can then improve how your company uses all of that data.
 These are some of the ways that AI and machine learning can bring insight and use to your data:

 • Predictive analytics: Predictive analytics tools in marketing automation study how humans behave when they encounter your brand, website, content, emails, or social media.
-The tools then use that information to predict which kinds of customers will probably take actions on your site.
+The tools then use that information to predict which kinds of customers will probably take action on your site.
 By better understanding what customers want from you at any stage in your sales funnel, the tools can serve those types of customers the right content to bring them to the buying stage.

-• Chatbots: While they sound like something out of The Jetsons, chatbots are really another algorithm hidden behind a friendly interface: a messaging app.
+• Chatbots: While they sound like something out of The Jetsons, chatbots are another algorithm hidden behind a friendly interface: a messaging app.
 Chatbots use natural language processing and analytics to understand user requests.
 They can be used for all sorts of purposes like customer service, product recommendations, and providing the right content to a customer based on their needs.
-And it’s not just a passing fad.
+And it’s not just a fad.
 More companies are using chatbots to interact with customers at all stages of the sales and marketing funnel.
 In the first half of 2018, companies invested over $58 million in chatbot technology, and that number is expected to rise in the coming years.

-• Voice assistants: NPR and Edison Research reported in Spring 2019 that 21 per cent of American adults (51.3 million people) use smart speakers, and nearly 70 per cent of those owners use their smart speaker daily.
+• Voice assistants: NPR and Edison Research reported in Spring 2019 that 21 per cent of American adults (51.3 million people) use smart speakers, and nearly 70 per cent of those owners use their smart speakers daily.
 These tools use AI algorithms to understand natural language and parse websites and search results to answer user questions, order products, and provide support.

 Automated social media marketing